-Arsenal v Manchester City team news
+This is best Arsenal team I've faced - Guardiola

 - Arsenal have lost 10 consecutive Premier League games against Manchester City, their longest losing run against one opponent in their league history.

-- Manchester City have won their last six away matches against Arsenal in all competitions, as many as they had in their previous 61 visits to the Emirates and Highbury combined.
+- Manchester City have won their past six away matches against Arsenal in all competitions, as many as they had in their previous 61 visits to the Emirates and Highbury combined.

 - No team has ever won seven consecutive away fixtures against the Gunners.